blahcat/blahcat.github.io/_posts/2017-10-13-flareon-4-writeups.md

 use.
 This guessing game made me lose too much time.
 The hint was to use 2016 PE files from last year's FlareOn challenge.

-In the several folders of
+In the many folders of
 the [FlareOn3 archive](http://flare-on.com/files/Flare-On3_Challenges.zip)
 (pass: flare), we could find several PE files whose timestamps match perfectly with the ones we are looking for.
 All we need now is drop those files in the